heroofkvackers/Morkeskygge/README.md

 - Controller support.
 - Extra weapon variations.
 - Bug fixes (this is what beta-testing is for :>)
-- One-Tap Power Attacks.
-    - Due to limited movesets, power attacks are currently only done via vanilla means, which means you'll be doing power attacks by holding the attack button on your mouse.
 - More varieties of unique weapons and armors.
+- Hardcore save game system.

+Known Issues:
+- Some landscape seams here and there.
+We are currently looking into it.
+-

 # MCM
 You may find that some mods in the MCM menus may need some adjusting from the very beginning: